Dzisna: History

 Within the Grand Duchy of Lithuania, Dzisna was part of Połock Voivodeship.
-In the 16th century, King of Poland and Lithuanian Grand Duke Sigismund II Augustus granted Dzisna city rights.
+The town received its coat of arms in 1567, and in 1569, the king of Poland and grand duke of Lithuania, Sigismund II Augustus, granted Dzisna Magdeburg city rights.
 It was a royal city of Lithuania.
 In 1793, Dzisna was acquired by the Russian Empire as a result of the Second Partition of Poland.